danalites/autool-docs/website/docs/basics/apps-macos-display.md

 ## Screen

 ### Switch screen input source

-Many modern monitors have multiple inputs, such as HDMI, DisplayPort, and USB-C. This script allows you to quickly switch between them.
-This is useful if you have multiple devices connected to the same monitor, and you want to quickly switch between them.
+*change-screen-source* switches the video input source of the target monitor in a single click; this is useful if you have multiple devices connected to the same monitor, and you want to quickly switch between them without using the buttons on the monitor.

-:::info
+:::tip
-- Make sure you monitor supports
+- Install [ddcctl](https://github.com/kfix/ddcctl) command line tool before using this script.
-- Install the dependencies:
+- Make sure you monitor supports DDC(Display Data Channel) control, otherwise this script will not work.
 :::

 ### Keep screen awake